Table of contents

 The Prague Metro, which started its operations in 1974, comprises a total of 61 stations and three lines.

-If you want to go to shopping areas in the city center, you can take Line B to get to the Palladium shopping center, the Nový Smíchov shopping mall, and Petřin Park.
+If you want to go to shopping areas in the city center, you can take the Prague Metro on Line B to get to the Palladium shopping center, the Nový Smíchov shopping mall, and Petřin Park.

 You can take Line C if you want to reach the main train station of Hlavní Nádraží.
 If you take Line C and go down at the Vyšehrad station, you can reach the historic Vyšehrad Castle.